Mina-Rezaei/ecommerc-dataset/README.md

 ### 1. Product Strategy
 - **Fashion Focus**: Allocate the majority of inventory and marketing resources to Fashion, particularly the top 5 products that contribute over 40% of total profit.
 - **T-Shirt Excellence**: Develop an expanded T-shirt line with variations in design, materials, and price points.
-- **Product Mix Optimization**: Review the low-performing Electronic category (4.8% of profit) to either improve performance or reduce resource allocation.
+- **Product Mix Optimisation**: Review the low-performing Electronic category (4.8% of profit) to either improve performance or reduce resource allocation.

 ### 2. Customer Targeting
 - **Gender-Specific Marketing**: Create targeted campaigns for male customers in Fashion and Auto categories, and female customers in Home & Furniture.